-ÅF is taking part in transformation of the centrally located Masthuggskajen area in downtown Gothenburg.
+ÅF is taking part in transformation of the centrally located Masthuggskajen area in central Gothenburg.
 After winning a parallel assignment together with Kanozi arkitekter, ÅF’s consultants have continued to work on the project. ÅF has provided support in the ambitious management of sustainability issues, carried out impact assessments, planned civil dialogues and continued to collaborate with the architects in preparing plans for the area during the spring and summer.
 One central part of the planning process has focused on landscape design and landscape architecture.

 Masthuggskajen has the potential to be revitalized into a dynamic urban community that leads the city towards the water and lays the foundation for sustainable urban development.
 Here we see a meeting of the private and public, the international and the local, the large scale and the small scale, the high-intensity and the recreational.
 Urban renewal of what is today largely unutilized land will create a dense and dynamic urban environment that contributes to the entire city’s spatial and social integration.
 The ambition, through sustainable development, is for Masthuggskajen to become an integral part of the inner city.
 The urban community’s attractiveness is also enhanced by increased water contact with improved accessibility and an extended pedestrian promenade along the shore of the river.